Mobile Device Management Guide 2023: AOSP for custom MDM

 After all the requirements are completed, there are two ways to enroll your devices.
 The easiest one is a quickstart procedure suggested by Google.
 This entails a few steps of creating a Google Cloud project, generating a QR code and enrolling the device with a default policy.
 Note that a device can only have a single policy at a time.

 The more advanced way to complete setup is meant for creating your own MDM solution based on Google’s API.
 For a full setup procedure please check the article PDF, where all the corresponding steps are described.
+For now, to provide you with some image of a configured MDM panel looks from the inside, we made a short video of how to create a workspace, enroll a device, and create policies.

 Now, let’s move on and sum up the strengths and weaknesses of Google’s MDM.